Rosalina-and-luma/grace-shopper/README.md

 * browse all products
 * view products by categories by choosing the category from navbar
+* view cart in the previous state it was left
 * add products or view exisitng products in cart
 * update the quanity of products in cart
 * checkout and buy products